daniel8192/daniel8192/README.md

 ### Hi there, I'm [Daniel](https://github.com/daniel8192) 👋

-My name is Daniel Hillinger and I'm a Consultant/Cloud Engineer.
-I'm from Munich and currently working at [Trivadis](https://www.trivadis.com).
+My name is Daniel Hillinger and I'm a Site Reliability Engineer.
+I'm from Munich and currently working at [Value Transformation Services](https://www.v-tservices.com/).

-- I'm working on projects with AWS and Azure
-- I'm working as a trainer for various Oracle and AWS topics
 - I had worked as
+  - Senior Consultant with AWS and Azure and a trainer for various Oracle and AWS topics
+  - Oracle database administrator with a focus on high availability (Dataguard, RAC, Grid) and engineered systems (Exadata)
   - Solaris and Linux system administrator
-  - Oracle database administrator with a focus on high availability (Dataguard, RAC, Grid) and engineered systems (Exadata)

 ### Where to find me